 How Does Contract-to-Hire Work?

 When leveraging a staffing agency to fill contract-to-hire positions, they will handle the front-end recruiting tasks, such as sourcing candidates, reviewing resumes, and conducting initial screenings.
-Once a candidate has moved through these process stages with the staffing agency, they will be submitted to the client to be interviewed.
-The end-user company will then make the final decision, with insights and guidance from the staffing agency if needed.
+Once a candidate has moved through these process stages with the staffing agency, they will be submitted to the client for consideration.
+The end-user company will interview and make the final decision, with insights and guidance from the staffing agency if needed.
 Once a candidate has been selected and their offer has been accepted, they will begin their employment contract on the staffing agency’s payroll rather than the client’s.

 The duration of a contract-to-hire position can vary from short-term as one month to indefinite, but they most commonly run from three to twelve months.
 In nearly all situations, the client will have an opportunity to convert the contractor to a full-time hire in a manner that meets their unique needs at the time.